Global keyword in Python

 What is the purpose of global keywords in python?

 A global keyword is a keyword that allows a user to modify a variable outside of the current scope.
 It is used to create global variables in python from a non-global scope i.e inside a function.
 Global keyword is used inside a function only when we want to do assignments or when we want to change a variable.
 Global is not needed for printing and accessing.

 - If a variable is assigned a value anywhere within the function’s body, it’s assumed to be a local unless explicitly declared as global.

 - Variables that are only referenced inside a function are implicitly global.

-- We Use global keyword to use a global variable inside a function.
+- We Use a global keyword to use a global variable inside a function.

-- There is no need to use global keyword outside a function.
+- There is no need to use global keywords outside a function.

 If we need to assign a new value to a global variable then we can do that by declaring the variable as global.

 Example 2: Modifying Global Variable From Inside the Function

 UnboundLocalError: local variable 'a' referenced before assignment